-Textbook:
+Textbooks:

-• Understanding Analysis by S. Abbott, 2nd ed.
+- Principles of Mathematical Analysis by W. Rudin, 3rd ed. - Understanding Analysis by S. Abbott, 2nd ed.

-I will assign weekly readings from the above (excellent) textbook.
+I will assign weekly readings from the above excellent texts.
 These readings should be done carefully, thoroughly, and before you come to class.
-Reading a mathematics textbook means to read with a pencil/pen in hand and work out all details carefully, especially those made within the course of a proof.
+As you know from Mathematics 274, reading a mathematics textbook means to read with a pencil/pen in hand and work out all details carefully, especially those made within the course of a proof.
 When creating material for this course (the homework, exams, quizzes etc.), I like to draw from many different sources.
-In addition to the course textbooks, I will often consult Calculus by M. Spivak (2nd ed.) and Real Analysis by F. Morgan.
-Throughout the semester, I will assign short readings from many other sources and I'll make sure that you have access to them (usually through the Colby library).
+In addition to the course textbooks, I will often consult An Introduction to Analysis by W. Wade (2nd ed.); Mathematical Analysis by Apostol (2nd ed.); Introduction to Real Analysis by R. Bartle and D. Sherbert; and An Introduction to Analysis by J. Kirkwood.
+While you are not required to obtain these texts, you may want to take a look at them, especially if you plan to continue your studies of analysis after this course.